 The Arts Centre is presenting many opportunities to participate in the recognition of Canada’s sesquicentennial.
-From open exhibitions to a youth film project, check out the events below and discover how you can contribute to Canada 150.
+Check out the events below and discover how you can contribute to Canada 150.

 April 29 – May 27